 Let Us Help You!

-Once you have registered your name and chosen an agent, you will need to file the Articles of Organization for your business.
-The Arkansas Secretary of State LLC website has all the information that you need on how to complete this process, including the option to file online or register by mail.
-You can download a PDF from the Secretary of State site if you prefer to send in a paper document.
+Once you have registered your name and chosen an agent, you will need to file the Articles of Organization for your Arkansas business.
+The Arkansas Secretary of State website has all the information for completing this process, including the option to file online or by mail.
+You can download a PDF from the Secretary of State website if you prefer to send in a paper document.

 Mailed-in forms will be approved in 1-2 weeks, while online approvals can be completed in just 2-3 days.
-Once approved for your LLC Arkansas, you will receive an approved, stamped copy of the Articles of Organization that you filed.
+Once approved for your LLC Arkansas, whether you file online or by mail, you will receive an approved, stamped copy of the Articles of Organization that you filed.

 You can also choose to hire someone to file all of the documents for your business, including the Articles of Organization.
 Not only will it save you time, but you will be able to trust that everything was filed accordingly within the requirements of the law.